 The form of the Affidavit will depend on the type of legal proceedings.
 Each Court has their own prescribed form of Affidavits, and this information is readily available on all Court websites where Court forms are located.

-For example, here is a link to the Family Court of Australia containing information on preparing an Affidavit.
+For example, here is a link to preparing an Affidavit for the Supreme Court of Victoria.

 Each Court or Tribunal also has specific rules regarding requirements that must be followed.
 Accordingly, please refer to the guidelines set out on the appropriate Court or Tribunal’s website when preparing your own Affidavit.